Bal Tashchit

 As we dive, snorkel, boat, kayak, or just stroll the beach enjoying the beauty of the sea, all too often we are accosted by human garbage.
 Our oceans, rivers, and lakes are littered with the cast-off rubbish of humans.

 The trash in our daily lives does not stay where we intend it to go.
 Over 80% of marine debris comes from land-based sources.
-Pieces of litter fall into storm drains and make their way to our seas.
+Pieces of litter fall into storm drains and make their way to the sea.
 Similarly, items that blow into a river wash hundreds of miles to the big blue.
 Other forms of marine debris come from sea-based sources.
 Boats purposely or accidentally dispose of garbage at sea, or fishery boats don’t properly ensure their nets and lines make it back to shore.
-Plastic is one of the most common items found in marine environments.
+Plastic is one of the most common items found in the marine environment.

 Marine animals can often mistake trash as prey, or accidentally ingest microplastic.
 The smallest organisms (plankton), the largest animals (blue whales), the ecosystem (coral reefs), the apex predators (sharks), and everything in between has been affected by marine debris.
 100% of sea turtle species, 25% of seafood market fish, and 59% of sea birds have been found to be contaminated by plastic through ingestion.
-The chemicals from the trash can bioaccumulate through the food chain, resulting in high quantities of toxins in marine mammals and sharks.
+The chemicals from the plastic and trash bioaccumulate through the food chain, resulting in high quantities of toxins in marine mammals and sharks.
 However, the perils of trash don’t stop there.
-Debris such as nets and lines can entangle and smother organisms and ecosystems.
-Derelict fishing gear, often resulting in ghost nets, can continue to catch fish and other animals as they drift along the sea.
+Debris such as nets, rope and fishing lines can entangle and smother organisms and ecosystems.
+Derelict fishing gear, often resulting in ghost nets, can continue to catch and kill fish and other animals long after they are abandoned as they drift at sea.